TuxVinyards/qqX/README.md

   Manual installation of Quickemu to 'PATH' as in the case of some Host distros such as Fedora may now be omitted.

 - Download qqX.
 The latest release is available [here](https://github.com/TuxVinyards/qqX/releases/latest).
 You can also make your first download via the **code/clone** button.
-The 'dev' branch may newer and may have the very latest tweaks and bug fixes too ...
+The 'dev' branch may be newer and may have the very latest tweaks and bug fixes too ...

   No other software, support structures or dependencies are needed.